If you’re dealing with debt and are looking for a way to simplify the payoff process, debt consolidation may be right for you.

 Debt consolidation is a way to refinance your debt by taking all your unsecured debts and combining them into one payment.
 There are a few different ways you can do this, like taking out a debt consolidation loan or through a credit card balance transfer.

-But before making a decision, it’s best to do your research to see if it’s right right move for you.
+But before making a decision, it’s best to do your research to see if it’s the right move for you.
 Here’s a quick overview of how debt consolidation works, the pros and cons of your options, and how it could affect your credit.

 How does debt consolidation work?